Zibelthiurdos: Related words

 Bulgarian linguist Ivan Duridanov indicated the word Zbel- is related to Latvian zibele "lightning".

-Some scholars have suggested a relation between the Albanian deity name Shurdh and the second part of the theonym Zibelsurdus.

 Cultic locales

 Zibelthiurdos shrines have been found near the village of Golemo Selo in the Kyustendil Region – an area inhabited by the Thracian Dentellets tribe – as well as near Kapitan Dimitrievo village in the Pazardzhik Province.
 His image was discovered in a relief from the Esquiline Hill, where he is depicted along with Yambadula (or Iambadoule), a figure of an unclear nature.

+At least three inscriptions to deity Zbeltiurdus were found in the ancient Dardanian territory: one in Kaçanik, another in Ljubanac (near Skopje), and the third in Dovezenac, near Kumanovë.

 Other uses

 The Zbelsurd Glacier of Antarctica is named after the god.